Nexmo/station/_documentation/en/messages/concepts/signed-webhooks.md

 ### Signed JWT Payload

-The contents of the signed JWT payload are described in the table below using the values included in the sample signed JWT provided above.
+The contents of the signed JWT payload are described in the following table, using the values included in the sample signed JWT shown previously:

 Field | Example Value | Description
 --- | --- | ---